trusch/react-components/README.md

 Feel free to use them by simply cloning the repository into your src/ directory.

-Be advised that they we use Stylus for each component.
+Be advised that we use Stylus for each component.

 ###Still in progress